BLUEPRINT OF GRACE

 Background & Inspiration

 In Nya’s work, the theme of fatherhood is visually discoursed from a spiritual and hence original precept with the intention of underscoring the amaranthine obligations intrinsically weaved in the duties and roles of a father.
-But even though every piece alludes to the theme in multifariously subtle ways, one piece that perhaps stands out and epitomizes the artist’s revelatory comprehension of a Father is this composition, “Blueprint of Grace.”
+But even though every work alludes to the theme in multifariously subtle ways, one piece that perhaps stands out and epitomizes the artist’s revelatory comprehension of a Father is this composition, “Blueprint of Grace.”

-To appreciate the eminence of “Blueprint of Grace” as well as reverentially understand why “Fatherhood” is a critically universal theme in the artist’s oeuvre, it is vital to articulate the initial conception, incubation, maturation and birth of the piece.
+To appreciate the eminence of “Blueprint of Grace” as well as reverentially understand why “Fatherhood” is a critically universal theme in the artist’s oeuvre, it is vital to articulate the initial conception, incubation, maturation and birth of the painting.

 Nya’ began to compose the spiritual alphabet for “Blueprint of Grace” when he was about 6 years old.
-In his painting notes, Nya’ narrates a parable of how occasionally before supper in his native land of Zimbabwe, a certain mother would sit her son down in her bedroom and metaphorically pull up letters from an old envelope with stamps from different nations.
+In his painting notes, Nya’ narrates a parable of how occasionally before supper in his native land of Zimbabwe, a certain mother would sit her son down in her bedroom and metaphorically pull up letters from an old envelope with stamps from different countries.

 Before reading a portion of one of the peculiar letters, the mother, whom Nya’ described in his biography as “the embodiment of Grace, the paragon of Love and the indisputable testament of the joy of gratitude,” would charge her son;